-The Edge Restaurant showcases the style and essence of our renowned restaurant chefs in elegant surroundings and perched on the shores of Lough Foyle in Inishowen Peninsula looking out across the waters in Donegal.
-Our name comes from the fact that if you were any closer to Magilligan Beach you’d be getting wet!
+The Edge Restaurant showcases the style and essence of our renowned restaurant chefs.
+Dine in elegant surroundings in a restaurant perched on the shores of Lough Foyle on the Inishowen Peninsula looking out across the waters of Donegal.
+Our name comes from the fact that if you were any closer to Magilligan Beach you would be getting wet!

 Our philosophy on food is simple, stunning dishes created with passion and served with attention to detail.
 We work with local suppliers to source the best ingredients so you can enjoy the best in Irish food.
-All our meats and fish are 100% Irish and fully traceable from farm to fork and the team work hard to ensure you can sit back, relax and enjoy the food, the wine, the service and of course the stunning view.
+All our meats and fish are 100% Irish and fully traceable from farm to fork.
+The team work hard to ensure you can sit back, relax and enjoy the food, the wine, the service and of course the stunning view.

 If you have any special dietary requirements our restaurant team will be delighted to assist.

 Please note that for parties of 14 or more people the following menu is offered VIEW

 From his grandfather’s butcher shop in Eglinton, Head Chef Gordon Smyth has had quite a journey.
 This quiet genius of food has made his way back to his roots via a circuitous route through 5-star resorts and establishments boasting 3 AA Rosettes.
 His experience both in these islands and across the world has included the opportunity to work under such renowned chefs as Charlie Trotter and Daniel Boulud in America, Marco-Pierre White in London and Tetsuya Wakuda in Sydney.
 Back home, a spell working in the 5 star Lough Erne Resort was followed by his move to the Redcastle Hotel on the magnificent Inishowen peninsula.